Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 Set up local Linear development environment and testing workflow.

-Use when configuring local development, testing integrations,
+Use when configuring local dev, testing integrations,

-Trigger with phrases like "linear local development", "linear dev setup",
+Trigger: "linear local development", "linear dev setup",

 "test linear locally", "linear development environment".